Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Datasets Collection, Fusion And Annotation

-Subsampling to Eliminate Redundancy: Acknowledging the potential for redundancy, especially in images sourced from video sequences, we implemented a subsampling strategy.
-By retaining only one image every 10 minutes, we effectively minimized repetitive or near-identical images.
+\paragraph*{\PyroI: Image dataset} For the one-image object detection dataset, we discover that it is crucial to streamline the dataset to reduce redundancy affecting the model performance.
+Indeed, some events that are way longer contain many more images, leading to an unbalanced distribution with a lot of redundancy.
+In order to balance the dataset, we selected approximately 7 images per incident: one from the first detection, one without a fire, and the rest were randomly chosen to include images with fires.
+By retaining only 7 images per wildfire event, we effectively minimized repetitive or near-identical images.
 This approach was crucial in preserving the diversity of the dataset while ensuring its relevancy to our one-image object detection focus.
-The dataset was thus further refined to 1,096 images, including 951 smoke images.
+The dataset was thus further refined to 4228 images, including 4041 smoke images.
+The final composition of the \Pyro dataset is visible in Table \ref{tab:dataset_summary}.